stats285/stats285.github.io/assets/assignments/02/assignment2.md

     ```
     The image can also be found at [Docker Hub](https://hub.docker.com/r/stats285/elasticluster/)

-* We will be using `stats285/elasticluster` image to build a container later in Part-3.
-So, go ahead and pull this image to your local machine (laptop).
+* We will be using `stats285/elasticluster` image to build a container in Part-3.
+Please go ahead and pull this image to your local machine (laptop).

     ```bash
     $ docker image pull stats285/elasticluster